"It's a normal family": they reveal Clara Chía's meeting with the children of Shakira and Piqué

 Join our news channel on WhatsApp and get the latest news on your device.

-The relationship between Piqué and Clara Chía seems to be going from strength to strength.
+The relationship between Pique and Clara Chía seems to be going ‘wind in pomp’.
 The former Barcelona player and the young Public Relations student are experiencing the best moments of their romance, after difficult months due to the ‘boom’ of the separation of the former defender and Shakira.

 (Shakira and Gerard Piqué: the new agreement after their divorce that Clara Chia rejects).